Year of Call: 1995

 Her practice includes industrial injuries benefits and housing benefit, where her experience as a specialist goes back to her work as a researcher, trainer and paralegal from the mid-1970s when she worked for the Welsh Consumer Council, Newham Rights Centre (an East London law centre) and Disability Alliance (the national campaigning organization, now part of the merged Disability Rights UK) where she wrote thirteen editions of the Disability Rights Handbook.

 Crossover cases involving mental health / human rights / disability discrimination / social security issues, are also a feature of her work, including cases on goods and services.
 She particularly welcomes disability discrimination cases raising mental health issues as these draw on her specialist background.
+She has acted as a mediator in such cases.

 APPOINTMENTS AND MEMBERSHIPS